graker/oc-mapmarkers-plugin/README.md

 ## Usage

+Don't forget to set Google API key on the plugin's Settings page.

 ### Map component

 To use the plugin, install it as usual, go to graker/mapmarkers at Backend, create some markers and optionally link them to blog posts and photo albums.